*The client’s name has been changed to protect their business strategies.

 Daft Punk would be proud of Ultra‘s strategy.
-Harder, Better, Faster, Stronger is where they’re aiming.
+Harder, Better, Faster, Stronger is what they’re aiming for.

-That’s the reason why Ultra began the transition from leveraging Amazon Seller Central’s services to Amazon Marketing Services (AMS) advertising, which, on top of Sponsored Products campaigns, also bring to the table Headline Search Ads and Product Display Ads.
+That’s the reason why Ultra began the transition from leveraging Amazon Seller Central’s services to Amazon Marketing Services (AMS) advertising, which, on top of Sponsored Products campaigns, also bring Headline Search Ads and Product Display Ads to the table.